x

 • Reducing carbon emissions: The primary environmental benefit of carbon credits is that they help reduce carbon emissions, the leading cause of changing environmental conditions.
 By creating an emissions reduction market, carbon credits provide a financial incentive for companies and individuals to reduce their carbon footprint, invest in nature and clean energy, and implement carbon reduction measures.

-• Conserving nature at scale: Carbon credits enable large investments in nature-restoration projects, therefore making a tangible positive impact in forests and wetlands.
+• Conserving nature at scale: Green carbon credits enable large investments in nature-restoration projects, therefore making a tangible positive impact in forests and wetlands.
 Nature-based solutions such as afforestation, reforestation, and nature conservation are among the best ways to originate high-quality carbon credits

 • Promoting sustainable land use: Carbon credits generated by forestry and land-use projects encourage sustainable land-management practices, such as agroforestry and regenerative agriculture.
 These projects help reduce carbon emissions and provide a range of co-benefits, including community education, biodiversity conservation, soil erosion control, and improved water quality.